 Verify that the licensee is appropriately considering and managing plant risk.

 Containment/Drywell Closure.
-If containment/drywell/torus/suppression pool was opened conduct a walkdown or review using other appropriate means, such video.
+If containmentdrywell/torus/suppression pool was opened and substantive maintenance activities were performed, then conduct a walkdown or review using other appropriate means, such as photographs, videos, and other technologies (such as data collecting-drones, robots) to evaluate inaccessible containment/drywell areas.
+If no substantive maintenance activities were performed, and no recent issues related to Items (a) through (e) below, then at the inspector’s discretion, no walkdown is needed.

 Specific Guidance